autonomys/subspace-docs/docs/community/contribute.md

 # How to suggest a feature or enhancement

 This documentation is for the community, so any feature requests are welcome.
-* If you are requesting a feature, please submit a Github issue and use the label `enhancement`.
+* If you are requesting a feature, please submit a GitHub issue and use the label `enhancement`.
 * Explain why this issue is needed, and what problems it will solve.
 * Indicate if you are able/willing to help implement this feature.